-As of 0.4.0, The terrain format changed into what’s now called .terrn2, This page will teach you how to easily convert a basic terrain to 0.4.
+As of version 0.4.0, terrains now use the terrn2 file format.
+This page will teach you how to convert a basic terrain to terrn2+.

 In the old .terrn format's .cfg file, you will find a line at the top in this format: